I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_buffer_data.md

      <i>used data space</i> in the MDL that is specified by the
      <b>CurrentMdl</b> member.

+`NbDataLength`

+The length, in bytes, of the used data space in the MDL chain.
+The maximum length is 0xFFFFFFFF
+     bytes.

+`MdlChain`

+A pointer to a linked list of MDLs that map a data buffer.
+The data buffer stores the network
+     data.

 `DataOffset`

 The offset, in bytes, from the beginning of the MDL chain to the beginning of the network data in
      the MDL chain.
 This offset is also the size, in bytes, of the
      <i>unused data space</i>.

-`MdlChain`

-A pointer to a linked list of MDLs that map a data buffer.
-The data buffer stores the network
-     data.

-`NbDataLength`

-The length, in bytes, of the used data space in the MDL chain.
-The maximum length is 0xFFFFFFFF
-     bytes.

-`Next`

-A pointer to the next NET_BUFFER structure in a linked list of NET_BUFFER structures.
-If this
-     structure is the last NET_BUFFER structure in the list, this member is <b>NULL</b>.

 ## Remarks
 The